ArnesKapic/ArnesKapic/README.md

 # 👋 Hi, I’m Arnes Kapic

-🎓 I’m currently pursuing a Bachelor’s degree in Computer Science at WGU.
+🎓 I currently have a Bachelor’s degree in Computer Science from Western Governors University.
 💻 I enjoy programming and building real-world applications that solve meaningful problems.
-🛠️ My current toolkit includes C#, Python, Java, SQL, JavaScript, and HTML/CSS.
+🛠️ My current toolkit includes C#, Python, SQL, JavaScript, HTML/CSS, and Java.
 🌱 Always learning — currently expanding my skills in machine learning and backend development.
 🤝 I’m open to collaboration to gain experience and grow as a developer.
 📫 Reach me here on GitHub or LinkedIn — I'm always happy to connect and learn from others!